 On a daily basis we model what we believe, which is that everyone learns best when actively engaged in an inviting and supportive environment.
 When teachers (and parents) consider a child’s learning style, interests, and passions while planning a meaningful and balanced course of study, motivation is increased and a child is ready to challenge themself, and improve in areas ripe for growth.
 The impact of positive interpersonal relationships amongst peers and adults in the learning environment cannot be understated.
-It is through positive, collaborative and respectful interactions that children learn best.
+It is through positive, collaborative and respectful interactions – between all stakeholders – that children learn best.

 When children are active participants in their learning, what they learn becomes more relevant.
 Making learning relevant to the world around us is vital, as is providing a context-driven course of study.
 Context-driven lessons and activities allow students to recall and utilize what they know already, and apply that prior knowledge to new experiences.
 Thus, the learning and practice of basic, fundamental skills become part of the process, not the goal itself.
 As children and teens mature, they work toward the goal of being confident, participatory, socially responsible, and independent life-long learners.